 Stains are part of life.
-But how to remove a stain?
+But how to remove a laundry stain?
 That is where the challenge lies.
 We’ve got the tricks to remove any stain from clothes, carpet and more!

 Stains don’t just happen on clothes, but also around the house.
 To help you win the fight against stains, I’ve created a list of the methods I’ve used in the past.

-And, since laundry stains are my biggest nemesis, I’ve even designed a free printable laundry stain removal guide (at the bottom of this post).
+And, since laundry stains are one of my biggest nemesis, I’ve even designed a free printable laundry stain removal guide (at the bottom of this post).
 Click to print one out so you will know which method to use on any stain that finds its way onto your clothes.

 Other helpful cleaning tips: